Should You Use Trazodone for Dog and Cat Anxiety?

 The decision to administer psychoactive medications to your pet should never be taken lightly, but it can be a great way to keep your dog comfortable and keep you sane.
 Anxiety is an uncomfortable sensation, arising partially from an inability to control something.
 Humans know and understand anxiety and it’s much more than just not ‘feeling right.’

 Try to imagine a situation that is so stressful that your dog would chew on metal bars all day or chew through drywall in an attempt to escape.
 That kind of behavioral distress is not just a bad feeling, it’s in many ways the equivalent of a painful physical condition.
-If not treated, your dog’s immune system can work less effectively, leaving him an easier targets for viruses, bacteria, or parasites he may encounter in his environment.
-Like humans, pets may become chronically-depressed and resulting behavioral problems can also become chronic issues.

 It’s uncertain what causes separation anxiety, but it is exhibited frequently by dogs in shelter environments, suggesting that it can result from the loss of an important person or people in a dog’s life.
 Other possible contributing causes include a change of schedule or change of residence.

 Separation anxiety is just one type of anxiety-based behavior disorder that your pet may exhibit.
-Your pet may show anxiety during thunderstorms or when there are loud noises such as fireworks or backfiring automobiles, or he may become anxious or even aggressive during veterinary visits.
+Your pet may show anxiety during thunderstorms or when there are loud noises such as fireworks or backfiring automobiles, or they may become anxious or even aggressive during veterinary visits.

 Some dogs ‘flip out’ at the veterinarian’s office and cannot be examined, either because they become aggressive or simply make it impossible to be restrained for exam or treatment.
 Even when muzzled, some dogs simply cannot be safely restrained for certain procedures such as wound cleansing.
 In such situations, the dog will be placed under anesthesia or anesthetic restraint at the vet’s office.
 This is both more expensive and less safe than administration of a sedative, which you could do at home before the visit.